docker-compose.yml

 ROOTCX_JWT_SECRET and ROOTCX_MASTER_KEY.
 Relying on auto-generated secrets means losing them if the container is recreated without persistent storage.Development database

-For local development, you can expose the PostgreSQL port to connect directly:
+For local development, expose the PostgreSQL port to connect directly:

 # docker-compose.dev.yml